patternfly/training-scenarios/README.md

 # PatternFly developer training

-The team at PatternFly has created developer training to teach PatternFly implementation best practices.
-We chose (Katacoda)[https://www.katacoda.com/patternfly] as the platform for delivering the training modules.
-Check out the (React)[https://www.patternfly.org/v4/documentation/react/overview/training] and (HTML/CSS)[https://www.patternfly.org/v4/documentation/core/overview/training] tutorials on PatternFly, and share your feedback by submitting a review on the final page of each module.
-You can also file an issue in this repository.
+PatternFly now features developer training to teach PatternFly implementation best practices.
+To access the training, check out the (React)[https://www.patternfly.org/v4/documentation/react/overview/training] and (HTML/CSS)[https://www.patternfly.org/v4/documentation/core/overview/training] tutorials.
+And while you're at it, let us know what you think.
+Share your feedback by submitting a review on the final page of each module or by filing an issue in this repository.

 ## Submitting a proposal

+We use (Katacoda)[https://www.katacoda.com/patternfly] as the platform for delivering the training modules—it's open source, and we want you to contribute!

-If you would like to add a new module to the current PatternFly developer training set, thoroughly familiarize yourself with the existing modules in the category you would like to add a module to, so there is no duplicate work created.
-Once that is accomplished, create a new issue for your proposal in this repository.
-Our team will review all submissions to make sure that modules align with the goals of training and to avoid overlap of content.
+But before you add a new module to the current PatternFly developer training set, check out the existing modules in the category first.
+This way, we avoid duplicate work and keep the training content streamlined and organized for all users.
+You should also verify that the module expands on the documentation that is already on (PatternFly)[https://www.patternfly.org/v4/].

+Once you've checked and confirmed the content you're looking to add doesn't already exist, create a new issue for your proposal in this repository.
+Our team will review all submissions before anything is added.

-Be sure to cover these points in your submission:
+Include the following details in your submission:

-1. Title of module
+1. Title
-2. Goal of the module (what will the user learn)
+2. Goal (What will the user learn?)
-3. Verify module builds on the documentation that is already on (PatternFly)[https://www.patternfly.org/v4/].
-4. Description of the module
-5. Assign module to relevant category:
+3. Description
+4. Category:
-  1. HTML/CSS: Introductary and high-level concepts
+  a.
+HTML/CSS: Introductary and high-level concepts
-  2. React: Basic: React principles and customization
+  b.
+React: Basic: React principles and customization
-  3. React components: React components including select, table, and toolbar.
+  c.
+React components: React components including select, table, and toolbar
-  4. React Charts: Reat chart components including, Area, bar, bullet, donut, donut utilization, line, pie, sparkline and stack charts.
+  d.
+React Charts: React chart components (area, bar, bullet, donut, donut utilization, line, pie, sparkline, and stack charts)
-  5. None of the above.
-Suggestion for a new category.
+  e.
+None of the above (Include a suggestion for a new category.)
-6. Approximate length of the module
+5. Approximate completion time
-    1. Short ( < 5 mins)
+    a.
+Short ( < 5 mins)
-    2. Medium  ( < 15 mins)
+    b.
+Medium  ( < 15 mins)
-    3. Long (> 30 mins)
+    c.
+Long (> 30 mins)

-## Setup development environment and plan out your scenario
+## Set up development environment and plan out your scenario

-Once your proposal has been approved by our team you can start developing.
-We suggest following this order:
+Once your proposal is approved, it's time to start developing.
+We recommend following these steps:

-1. Write the title, description and sub-steps for each step in a document.
-This will help to organize your thoughts.
+1. Write the title, description, and sub-steps for each step in a document.
-2. It is not possible to run your code locally when developing in Katacoda so we suggest using CodePen or CodeSandbox to test the working code for your example.
+2. Use CodePen or CodeSandbox to test the working code for your example.
+Note: It is not possible to run your code locally when developing in Katacoda.
 3. Once you feel confident in your steps and code examples, fork our repository: https://github.com/patternfly/training-scenarios.
 4. Add the new module to the repository.
 5. Push up the addition and submit a Pull Request.
 6. Tag at least two members of the PatternFly team to review your Pull Request.
-To see your changes live on Katacoda before being merged:
+To see your changes on Katacoda before they're merged:
-7. Submit a second Pull Request that merges changes from the new branch on your fork, to the master branch on your fork, and merge the changes.
+1. Submit a second Pull Request that merges changes from the new branch on your fork, to the master branch on your fork, and merge the changes.
-8. Create a (Katacoda profile)[https://katacoda.com/profile/settings ] if you don’t have one.
+2. Create a (Katacoda profile)[https://katacoda.com/profile/settings ] if you don’t have one.
-    1. Update your Git Scenario Repository to be your forked training-scenarios repository.
-E.g. https://github.com/[username]/training-scenarios
+    a.
+Update your Git Scenario Repository to be your forked training-scenarios repository (e.g., https://github.com/[username]/training-scenarios).
-9. Copy the “Git Webhook Secret”
+3. Copy the **Git Webhook Secret.**
-10. In your forked training-scenarios repository add a new Github Webhook.
-It is under Settings > Webhooks.
+4. In your forked training-scenarios repository, navigate to **Settings** > **Webhooks**, and add a new Github Webhook.
-    1. Update the Payload URL to be https://editor.katacoda.com/scenarios/updated
+    a.
+Update the Payload URL to **https://editor.katacoda.com/scenarios/updated**.
-    2. Add your copied secret
+    b.
+Add your copied secret.
-    3. Click: “Update webhook”
+    c.
+Click **Update webhook**.
-11. Find more information (here)[https://katacoda.com/teach/git-hosted-scenarios].
+5. Find more information at (Katacoda)[https://katacoda.com/teach/git-hosted-scenarios].

 ## File structure

 ### Update the category pathway

-Update the relevant `pathway.json` file so that the new module will be added to its category.
-Examples include: `html-css-pathway.json`, `react-components-pathway.json`, and `react-pathway.json`.
-You will need to add an ID, title, and description.
+Update the relevant `pathway.json` file to add the new module to its category.
+Examples of the different pathways include: `html-css-pathway.json`, `react-components-pathway.json`, and `react-pathway.json`.

+Add an ID, title, and description.

 ### Add an index.json file for the module

-The `index.json` file is where the information about the module is defined and the structure is established.
+The `index.json` file is where the structure of the module is established.
 Below is a template `index.json` file that you should follow.
 (Katacoda provides more information)[https://www.katacoda.com/docs/scenarios/index-json].

 ```
 {